 Ever wonder why you were able to zip your pants this morning, but by dinner time, you’re busting out?

-While it might be the mound of salt you dumped on last night’s steak that led to your bloated belly, there are plenty of other reasons why you’re experiencing daily bloating, and it could be more than about just what you’re eating.
+While it might be the mound of salt you dumped on last night’s steak that led to your bloated belly or it could be that time of the month but there are plenty of other reasons why you’re experiencing daily bloating, and it could be more than about just what you’re eating.

 1. You’re Inhaling Your Food